-A fair amount of incoming searches for this site are on “Martin Skowroneck”, who is a harpsichord maker and my father.
+A fair amount of incoming searches for this site are on “Martin Skowroneck“, who was a harpsichord maker and my father.

-I am not acting as his agent, but I regularly perform maintenance for some of his customers and am occasionally helping to establish contacts.
+I regularly do maintenance for some of his customers, and performed, with one exception, the final voicing for the Bremen workshop during the last few years.
 The information on this page is about identifying and re-selling Skowroneck harpsichords, and even includes a remark about beryllium-copper strings.

 Before the mid-sixties, Skowroneck harpsichords would typically be signed with “Martin Skowroneck [me] fecit” and the place and date.
 The signatures in harpsichords from a later date are found hidden behind the nameboard, and in smaller instruments like virginals and clavichords on the bottom, inside, under the keys.
 At first sight, these instruments thus appear unsigned.

 Beryllium copper is not the same as Phosphor bronze:

 Instead of brass, Skowroneck used beryllium copper strings.
 Colleagues tell me that, unfortunately, even this material comes in a variety of qualities, and some of it does not sound very well.
 I have, however, only good experiences with the specific wire used in the Bremen workshop:

 1) This modern material, which has a breaking point similar to brass, has one positive mechanical property similar to historical brass: it sets quickly instead of stretching endlessly.
 A replacement string will keep its pitch after only a few adjustments.

 2) Other advantages include a relatively high resistance to breaking when bent, and a complete absence of the annoying tendency of modern brass to slip at the loops.